• Skip to primary navigation

 Dwell Chunky Cocoon Cardigan

-Chunky, cozy and fast--this is another easy sweater made from a basic rectangle!
-Open stitches and a thicker yarn to combine for an on-trend look that's quick to complete.
+This easy sweater is made from a basic rectangle, so it’s ideal for beginner garment makers.
+Open stitches and a thicker yarn to combine for an on-trend look that’s quick to complete.
 Step-by-step video tutorial included.

 Get the Pattern